 The ways in which frost can affect crops are complex.
+It has several effects on plants including cold, desiccation and freezing.

-Although ice melts at 0°C, the freezing temperature of water is not 0°C, pure water may not readily freeze until -40°C. Water and plant tissue supercool at temperatures below 0°C, to -10°C in cereals, and will only freeze or form ice crystals around small ice nucleators-the process of ice nucleation.
+Although ice melts at 0°C, the freezing temperature of water is not 0°C. Pure water may not readily freeze until -40°C. Water and plant tissue supercool at temperatures below 0°C, to -10°C in cereals, and will only freeze or form ice crystals around small ice nucleators-the process of ice nucleation.